nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 # Preprocess ASV and taxonomy tables

-# Preprocess ASV and taxonomy tables
 message(glue("There are {sum(is.na(taxonomy_table$domain))} features without
            taxonomy assignments.
-Consolidating them as Unclassified..."))
+Dropping them..."))

-# Label features as "Unclassified" for those that couldn't be assigned taxonomy
+# Dropping features that couldn't be assigned taxonomy
+# For beta and alpha diversity only, unassigned ASVs are not dropped in DA analyses
-taxonomy_table[which(is.na(taxonomy_table$domain)),] <- "Unclassified"
+taxonomy_table <- taxonomy_table[-which(is.na(taxonomy_table$domain)),]

 # Handle case where no domain was assigned but a phylum was.
 if(all(is.na(taxonomy_table$domain))){